eleev/flappy-fly-bird/README.md

 # Caution
-There were user graphical resources such as `audio`, `music` and `images`.
+There were used graphical resources such as `audio`, `music` and `images`.
 Those resources are for non commercial use.
-If you want to reuse the development in commercial projects you **must remove all the assets**.
+If you want to reuse the developments in your projects you **must remove all the assets**.

 # Features
 - `Infinite` side-scrolling game